Search MENU

 10 Days

 • A baby can only be adopted 10 full days after they are born.
-In practicality, in accordance with Oranga Tamariki, the birth mother is able to legally have the baby adopted out when the baby is at least 12 days old.
+However, practically, Oranga Tamariki will only allow the birth mother to legally adopt her baby out from 12 days old.

 2 Years